alyizzet/LSTM-ELK/README.md

 **This is the Bachelors Thesis written under supervision of Assistant Professor Canan Karatekin.**<br>

-**Any use of this code in an academical environment should refer to its authors in the form of citation.** <br>
+**Any use of this code in an academical environment should refer to its authors in the form of a citation.** <br>